 What are the effects of rheumatic diseases on pregnancy?

-During pregnancy, your active rheumatic disease as well as the then necessary medicines to control the rheumatic illness can cause problems.
-Those diseases with the potential to affect the kidney, especially lupus and APS, are more likely to affect pregnancy outcome than others.
+During pregnancy, the effects of inflammation when rheumatic disease becomes active as well as the then necessary anti-inflammatory and/or immunosuppressive drugs can cause problems.
+Those diseases with the potential to affect the kidney and, especially, APS are more likely to affect pregnancy outcome than others.

-Patients who have or have had kidney disease due to vasculitis, scleroderma or, more frequently, SLE, are at higher risk of severe high blood pressure and pre-eclampsia.
-If kidney function and blood pressure prior to pregnancy are normal and your rheumatic disease is inactive at the time of pregnancy, the outcome is likely to be good.
-Conversely, women with poor kidney function, uncontrolled high blood pressure and/or active kidney involvement usually are advised against getting pregnant.
+Patients who have or have had kidney disease, due to vasculitis, scleroderma or, more frequently, lupus, in general are at increased risk of severe hypertension and pre-eclampsia.
+If renal function and blood pressure prior to pregnancy are normal and the disease is inactive at the time of conception for a period of at least six months, the outcome is likely to be good.
+Conversely, women with severely impaired renal function, uncontrolled hypertension and/or active kidney involvement usually are advised against getting pregnant.

 APS probably has the greatest impact on pregnancy.
-It is related to both early and late miscarriage; prematurity and low-weight babies; and clots and pre-eclampsia.
-Thus, pregnant women with APS always should be considered as high risk, and with close medical and obstetric monitoring.
-Treatment is based on low-dose aspirin and heparin.
+It is related to both early and late miscarriage, prematurity and low-weight babies, as well as thrombosis and pre-eclampsia.
+Thus, pregnancy in women with APS should always be considered as high risk, and be the subject of close medical and obstetric monitoring.
+Therapy is based on low-dose aspirin and heparin.

-Finally, a rare condition named congenital heart block can occur in 2% of children born to mothers with anti-Ro antibodies (most frequently seen in patients with SLE and Sjögren’s syndrome).
-Anti-Ro antibodies can produce disturbances in the baby’s heart, which result in a slow heart rate.
+Finally, a rare condition named congenital heart block can occur in 2% of children born to mothers with anti-Ro antibodies (most frequently seen in patients with LUPUS and Sjögren's syndrome).
+Anti-Ro antibodies can gain access to the fetal circulation and produce disturbances in the baby's heart, which result in a slow heart rate.
 These babies may need a permanent pacemaker.
-Thus, women with anti-Ro antibodies also should be closely monitored, including fetal heart scans, during pregnancy.
+Thus, women with anti-Ro antibodies also should be closely monitored including fetal heart scans during pregnancy.

 Use of rheumatic drugs during pregnancy and lactation